zhivkopetrov/robotics_v1/README.md

 This repository operates under Foxy Fitzroy ROS2 disribution.
 This is the official distro for Ubuntu 20.04 LTS.
-In early 2023 this repo will be migrated to the latest (as of this moment) ROS2 distro - Humble Hawksbill.
+In early 2023 this repo will be migrated to the latest (as of this moment) ROS2 distro - Humble Hawksbill under Ubunttu 22.04 LTS.
 ROS2 Foxy Fitzroy would still be accessible from a 'foxy' branch